 Teaching with unit studies is a great way to include children of multiple ages all at once.
 It’s also a great way to take a topic children are interested in and teach things they need to know using that interesting subject matter.
-Although there are packaged unit studies you can purchase (or sometimes find free online), it’s not difficult to pull together your own study on any topic you want to study.
+There are packaged unit studies you can purchase (or sometimes find free online).
+But it’s not difficult to pull together your own study on any topic you want to study.
 Here’s a step by step guide to planning your own unit study.

 Choose a topic